aethanyc/emacs-init/README.md

 # Emacs-init #

-This repository contains my own Emacs customization, tested against lastest Emacs release on Mac OS X and GNU/Linux.
+This repository contains my own Emacs customization, tested against latest Emacs release 26.1 on Mac OS X and GNU/Linux.

 ## Where to get the latest Emacs binaries? ##